Healthy Breakfast Muesli Recipe

 Muesli Recipe – Easy To Make And Tailored To Your Taste

 I am not a fan of some dried food such as dried bananas and pineapple, apricots and apples.
-My husband on the other hand really enjoys dried fruit, but he doesn’t like nuts in his muesli (even though he does like nuts, often snacking on them).
+My husband on the other hand really enjoys dried fruit, but he doesn’t like nuts in his muesli.
 I love to come across nuts in muesli as I like the change in texture.
-He on the other hand clearly doesn’t but like the sweetness emanating from crunchy dried fruit!
+He on the other hand clearly doesn’t but likes the sweetness emanating from crunchy dried fruit!